supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Registers and Status Flags in CPU.md

 - Program Counter PC is a register and also a [[Counters|counter]] in the CPU connected to the internal address bus of the CPU, that stores the address of the next instruction to be fetched for [[Instruction Execution Cycle|execution]].
 - PC is also called as Instruction Address Register or Instruction Pointer Register.
 - PC is connected to the main memory via MAR.
 - PC does not depend on ALU's to increment to the next address.
-Program Counter increments by the size of an instruction $I$ regardless of the addressing of the memory.
-$$
-\text{PC} \leftarrow PC + I
-$$

 ### Instruction Register IR